ChrisThoung/fsic/examples/almon_2017/README.md

 # Almon (2017) *The craft of economic modeling*

-Example FSIC implementation of Almon's (2017) AMI (Accelerator-Multiplier Interaction) model of an imaginary economy, as set out in Chapter 1 ('What is an economic model and why make one?').
+Example fsic implementation of Almon's (2017) AMI (Accelerator-Multiplier Interaction) model of an imaginary economy, as set out in Chapter 1 ('What is an economic model and why make one?').